On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Upper Bound on the Best Diversity-Multiplexing Tradeoff

 \subsection{Upper Bound on the Diversity-Multiplexing-Tradeoff}

-We lower bound the error probability of the unconstrained multiple-access channels in Lemma \ref{lem:lowerboundMACErrorProbabaility}.
+We lower bound the error probability of the unconstrained multiple-access channel in Lemma \ref{lem:lowerboundMACErrorProbabaility}.
 Based on this lower bound we present in Theorem \ref{Th:MDTFormulation} an upper bound on the optimal DMT of IC's.